Philosophy for Children: Method and practice of philosophy for children

 The pedagogy of philosophy for children is diverse.
 However, many practitioners including those working in the tradition of Matthew Lipman and the Institute for the Advancement of Philosophy for Children emphasize the use of a community of inquiry method which has roots in the work of philosopher John Dewey.
 The term "inquiry" is preferred to "lesson" because the emphasis is on the group inquiring together into questions with the teacher as a facilitator rather than the authoritative source of information.

 Questions and pictures as stimuli for conversation

-As a basis for discussing philosophy with children, the questions used ("What is friendship?", "Do animals have feelings?", and "What is happiness?") are of crucial importance.
+As a basis for discussing philosophy with children, the questions used (such as "What is friendship?", "Do animals have feelings?", and "What is happiness?") are of crucial importance.
 The German educational scientist Michael Siegmund recommends asking children a philosophical question along with an inspiring picture.
 Together, the image and question create an opening for discussing philosophy.
 Among other things, natural landscapes, pictures of animals and people, certain social situations, or even fantasy pictures can be used.
 This dual method can be used as early as at daycare for children ages 4 and up, as well as at school or with family.